-- 3. Based on the connection contract, the customer is allowed to discharge V2G (measured by the smart meter). - 4.
+- 1. DSO set technical requirements (including requirements coming from NC RfG 2.0 regulation) which have to be fulfilled. - 2.
+Customers apply for a connection request and for a connection contract and the DSO evaluates hosting capacity for V2G. - 3.
+Based on the connection contract, the customer is allowed to discharge V2G (measured by the smart meter). - 4.
 Without a connection contract and fulfilling technical requirements, the customer is at risk of high penalties set by national regulation (unauthorized supply of electricity which is evaluated by DSO's metering data). - 5.
 Flexibility services provided by V2G must be registered in a Data Space (in the case of the Czech Republic, the so-called Energy Data Hub) and the activation cannot be done in case of DSO or transmission system operators (TSO) congestions according to 'grid prequalification' (in the Czech Republic, the so-called "traffic lights" mechanism).